What is "Natural Young Angus Beef"?

 How much or how little beef can I order?

 Customers may order a whole, half, or quarter.
 On their own, some customers have "cow pooled" and bought a whole or a half beef with friends and neighbors and divided it among themselves.
+In these cases, one person must pay the entire invoice.
+If there is a whole beef order, the two sides can be cut differently.
+But any other division is the responsibility of the cow pool group.

 top of page